FortAwesome/wordpress-fontawesome/docs/wordpress-7-readiness.md

 Inside the iframe, the editor content lives in a **separate document and window** from the surrounding admin page.
 JS that reaches for the *outer* `document`/`window` while operating on an element that lives *inside* the iframe is worth examining.

-**But "outer window touches inner element" is not by itself a bug** — that heuristic is what produced the false positive retracted below.
-Whether it breaks depends entirely on the specific API:
+**But "outer window touches inner element" is not by itself a bug** — that heuristic produced both false positives retracted below.
+Whether it breaks depends on two things, and *both* have to go wrong:

-- APIs that resolve against **the element's own document** are safe to call from any window. `getComputedStyle` is one of these (verified — see below).
+1. **Does the API resolve against the receiver's realm, or the element's?** APIs that resolve against **the element's own document** are safe to call from any window; `getComputedStyle` is one of these (verified).
+APIs that resolve against **the receiver's** document/registry are the ones that *could* break: event dispatch/listen pairs, `customElements` registries, `document.querySelector`, per‑realm globals.
-- APIs that resolve against **the receiver's document/registry** are the genuinely risky ones: event dispatch/listen pairs (`document.addEventListener` — P1 below), `customElements` registries (P1 below), `document.querySelector`, and per‑realm globals (P2 below).
+2. **Is there actually more than one realm in play?** A receiver‑resolved API is only a hazard if some of the plugin's code genuinely runs inside the iframe. **None of it does** — see [Investigated and dismissed](#investigated-and-dismissed).
+WordPress puts *styles* in the iframe, plus whatever `enqueue_block_assets` enqueues; it does not put block `editorScript` bundles there.

-Each candidate needs to be checked against what the API actually specifies, not assumed.
+The audit's original cross‑frame items all failed test 1 or test 2.
+Check both before treating a new one as real.

 ---